 – We all have various degrees of technology readiness.
 No matter what yours may be, at some point, we all hit some snags with using any software application.

 – If you are anything like me, when that happens, you may want to throw up your hands and just quit and never go back again!

 – Instead, I have found that digging in just a bit pays huge dividends.
-Generally, the answer to our challenges can easily be found in FAQs, tutorial videos, blog posts, by calling a help line, using the chat function or contact us function.
+Generally, the answer to our challenges can easily be found in FAQs, tutorial videos, and blog posts, by calling a helpline, or using the chat function or Contact Us function.